-The Debt Service Fund (Sinking Fund) had a total fund balance of \$13.6 million, all of which is restricted for the payment of debt service requirements.
+The Debt Service Fund (Sinking Fund) had a total fund balance of \$31 million, all of which is restricted for the payment of debt service requirements.
 Millage rates for Sinking Fund levies are not controlled by the District but are set annually by the Tulsa County Excise Board after a thorough review of property valuations and the District's debt service needs.
-The decrease in fund balance is due to the bond payment schedule as set when bonds are sold.
+The increase in fund balance is due to the bond payment schedule as set when bonds are sold.

 The Capital Projects Fund accounts for the construction of school buildings and improvements.
-At the end of the current fiscal year, the fund balance was \$34.2 million, which decreased by \$15.4 million, or 31% from the 2022 fiscal year.
-This decrease was primarily due to the larger lease purchase bond principal and interest due during the fiscal year.
+At the end of the current fiscal year, the fund balance was \$28.8 million, which decreased by \$5.3 million, or 15.7% from the 2023 fiscal year.
+This decrease was primarily due to the district continuing to pay the debt schedule for lease revenue bond acquisition.
 More information regarding capital project funds and millage levies may be found in the Statistical Section.

 Proprietary Funds.
 The District's Proprietary Funds consist of the Internal Service Fund (Workers' Compensation Fund) and provide the same type of information found in the Government-Wide Financial Statements but in more detail.
-The Proprietary Fund has operating revenues of \$0.3 million.
+The Proprietary Fund is funded from the District's General Fund to cover Workers' Compensation claims and received \$0.3 million in revenue during the fiscal year.
 This represents a consistent revenue stream in total Proprietary Fund revenue over the last two years due to an overall steady flow in workers' compensation related claims for the district.